dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## Command Usage Overview

-An OP will typically send a **describe** Command at the start of the relationship with an RP relationship, and then periodically, to learn the other Commands an RP supports.
+An OP will typically send a **describe** Command at the start of the relationship with an RP, and then periodically, to learn the other Commands an RP supports.
 If the OP represents multiple Organizations, the OP will send a **describe** command for each Organization.
 The OP may use the **describe** Command response to determine if the RP supports functionality required by the Organization before issuing ID Tokens or **activate** Commands to the RP.

 If the RP supports the **groups** Command, the OP will typically send the **groups** Command at the start of the Organization and RP relationship, and then whenever the groups change.

 If the RP supports any Lifecycle Commands, the OP will send supported Lifecycle Commands to synchronize the state of accounts at the RP with the state at the Organization.
 If the RP supports Lifecycle Commands, the RP should also support the **audit** Command.
 The OP will typically send an **audit** Command at the start of the Organization and RP relationship, and then periodically, to learn the state of the Organization's accounts at the RP and correct any drift between the account state at the Organization and the RP.

 If the RP supports the **unauthorize** Command, the OP will send the **unauthorize** Command if the OP suspects an account has been taken over by a malicious actor.

+A consumer OP typically will only support the **describe**, **unauthorize**, and **suspend** Commands.

 # Command Request